marbl-ecosys/feisty/docs/api-driver.rst

 FEISTY Driver
 =============

-This page provides an auto-generated summary of the `feisty.driver`.
+This page provides an auto-generated summary of the `feisty.offline_driver`.

-.. currentmodule:: feisty.driver
+.. currentmodule:: feisty.offline_driver

 Driver API
 ~~~~~~~~~~